emreaksua/german-credit-analysis/README.md

-# German Credit Data – Exploratory Financial Analysis
+# German Credit Data: Exploratory Financial Analysis

-This project explores the German Credit dataset and examines how age, financial account status, housing type, and loan purpose relate to credit amounts.
+In this project, I explore the German Credit dataset and examines how age, financial account status, housing type, and loan purpose relate to credit amounts.
-The goal is to practice data cleaning, visualization, and simple clustering in Python.
+My goal is to practice data cleaning, visualization, and simple clustering in Python.

 All code is in **`src/financial_analysis.py`**.